Join Our Mailing List

 Be the first to hear about updates on the Cyber Security and Resilience Bill.
 Stay informed about compliance requirements, key changes, and important announcements.

-Cyber Security and Resilience Bill (CSRB) - UK 2026 Guide
+The Cyber Security and Resilience Billexplained - UK 2026 guide

 What is the Cyber Security and Resilience Bill?

 The Cyber Security and Resilience Bill (Bill 329) is the UK's response to the evolving digital threat landscape.
-Introduced to Parliament on 12 November 2025, it updates the 2018 NIS Regulations to secure critical national infrastructure and digital supply chains.
+Introduced to Parliament on 12 November 2025, it cleared all its House of Commons stages and is now before the House of Lords (HL Bill 32, since 17 June 2026), with Royal Assent expected in late 2026.
+It updates the 2018 NIS Regulations to secure critical national infrastructure and digital supply chains.

 Crucially, it expands regulatory scope to include Managed Service Providers (MSPs) and Data Centres, designating them as critical infrastructure.
 It mandates 24-hour incident reporting, introduces "near miss" reporting duties, and empowers regulators (ICO, Ofcom) to levy fines up to £17 million or 4% of global turnover.